Leagas/flash_cards/README.md

 	Various commands to control the stop, start, create, and destroy of the docker network.

 	- db:setup/setup, this is for the first time setup of the docker image and SQL database tables.
-Warning this will delete any existing data.

 ## build:*